givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

     - **INSTANCE DETAILS**
         - **Virtual machine name**: Enter "batch-jumpbox".
         - **Region**: Select the region you are using for resources in this hands-on lab.
+        - **Availability options**: Leave set to no infrastructure redundancy required.
         - **Image**: Leave Ubuntu Server 16.04 LTS selected.
         - **Size**: Leave the default value selected (e.g., Standard D2s v3).
     - **ADMINISTRATOR ACCOUNT**